Stephen-RA-King/pynamer/README.md

 -   A simple request to the project url on PyPI.
 -   Uses the PyPI "simple" repository - a text-based listing of all the packages available on PyPI.
--   Uses PyPI's own search engine and scrapes the results.
+-   Uses PyPI's own search 'API' and scrapes the results.

 Pynamer provides a way to optionally 'register' a name on PyPI by building a minimalistic package and uploading